11 Ways People Test Your Emotional Resilience Without You Noticing

 Why do people test your emotional resilience more when you are growing?

-Because change upsets established dynamics, people put your emotional resilience to the test more as you grow.
+Because change disrupts established dynamics, people test your emotional resilience more as you grow.
 Others may respond to your evolution with resistance, which can test your emotional stability and compel you to reevaluate your identity and boundaries.

 Do people test your emotional resilience on purpose?